Yelcho (1906): The rescue of the Imperial Trans-Antarctic Expedition

 At 11:40 am on 30 August, the fog lifted and the camp on Elephant Island was spotted, and Yelcho immediately entered the bay.
 Within an hour, in two trips of a small boat, all the Elephant Island party were safely aboard Yelcho, which sailed for Punta Arenas.

 The 23 crew of Yelcho at the rescue was:

 Aftermath

-After the successful rescue mission of 1916 the name Yelcho has been given to streets and ships of Chile, particularly to Chile's southernmost coastal Puerto Williams, and it is there that the prow of the Yelcho has been preserved and is prominently displayed as a tribute to Captain Pardo's ship and crew.
+After the successful rescue mission of 1916 the name Yelcho has been given to streets and ships of Chile, particularly to Chile's southernmost city Puerto Williams, and it was there that the prow of the Yelcho has been preserved and was prominently displayed as a tribute to Captain Pardo's ship and crew until 2020, when a new monument, featuring a statue of the officer and part of his vessel, stands to commemorate the courageous rescue on the waterfront of the southern port of Punta Arenas.

 In 1945, the ship was decommissioned and used as tender in the Petty officer School of the Chilean Navy.
 On 27 January 1958 Yelcho was retired by decree 190 and in 1962 sold to ASMAR under terms of Law 14.564 (5 May 1954) for 300,000 CLP.